The Ultimate Bike Adventure Van The Vansmith

 Week 1-2: Infrastructure Installation

-• Insulation installation (featuring Havelock Wool in Green Package builds)
+• Insulation install (featuring Havelock Wool in Green Package builds) (Havelock Wool)

 • Electrical system rough-in and main components